Axel Tuanzebe: 2022–23 season: Stoke City loan

-On 31 January 2023, Tuanzebe joined Stoke City on loan for the remainder of the 2022–23 season.
+Tuanzebe suffered a further injury in the pre-season of 2022–23 season and did not return to training until January.
+On deadline day of the mid-season transfer window, he joined Stoke City on loan for the remainder of the season.
+However, continued injury problems restricted him to only five appearances.

+Ipswich Town

+On 8 September 2023, Tuanzebe signed for EFL Championship side Ipswich Town on an initial 12-month contract.
+He made his debut for the club in a 3–1 EFL Cup loss to Fulham on 1 November.
+Six days later, he made his league debut in a 2–2 draw with Rotherham United.

+On 6 January 2024, Tuanzebe scored his first goal for Ipswich in a 3–1 win over Wimbledon in the third round of the FA Cup.

+During the second half of the 2023–24 season, Tuanzebe established himself as Ipswich's starting right-back as the club gained promotion back to the Premier League after a 22-year absence.

+On 3 June 2024, Ipswich announced they had extended his contract by 12 months.
+In October 2024 he suffered an unusual injury when he cut his thumb while washing dishes, requiring surgery to save it.

+Burnley

+On 26 June 2025, Tuanzebe joined newly-promoted Premier League side Burnley on a free transfer.

 International career

 Tuanzebe is eligible to represent England or the Democratic Republic of the Congo at international level.
 He has played youth international football for England at under-19, under-20 and under-21 levels.

 Tuanzebe began his international career in June 2016, when he made his first appearance for England at under-19 level, against Mexico.
 He was a member of the England under-20 squad which won all three matches at the Four Nations tournament in October 2016.
 Tuanzebe was withdrawn from selection for the 2017 FIFA U-20 World Cup due to club commitments.

 On 10 November 2017, Tuanzebe made his debut for England at under-21 level, against Ukraine.

+In December 2023, Tuanzebe was pre-called up by the DR Congo national team for the 2023 Africa Cup of Nations.

+Tuanzebe made his debut for the DR Congo national team on 6 June 2024 in a World Cup qualifier against Senegal at the Diamniadio Olympic Stadium.
+He played the full match as the game ended in a 1–1 draw.

 Style of play

 Tuanzebe's preferred position is at centre-back, but he can also play as a right-back, and has featured as a holding midfielder.
-His playing style has been compared to that of teammate Eric Bailly and former Spain international Javi Martínez.
+His playing style has been compared to that of his former Manchester United teammate Eric Bailly and former Spain international Javi Martínez.
 Tuanzebe's performance on his first-team debut in a friendly against Wigan Athletic in July 2016 led manager José Mourinho to remark, "10 minutes is enough!
 The potential is there, you see it immediately."